mahaloz/cse194-irc-dojo/DESCRIPTION.md

-This is my IRC-permissions dojo.
+This is my introduction to IRC Servers dojo.